TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 The a cappella repeats on loop for minutes.
 This is not a great first impression.
 “Don’t hold back the feeling…”

-And finally, the thumpeety thumps of beating percussions charge at the seventy some house heads like the four horsemen galloping into the battle of Armageddon.
+And finally, the thumpeety thump of beating percussions charge at the seventy some house heads like the four horsemen galloping into the battle of Armageddon.
 And when the heads recognize the falsetto asking, “Don’t you need a friend?”
 When the brass section sounds, the heads yell.
 A panoramic view of the grounds reveals a family reunion.
 Like elders reuniting with lost childhood friends from disco’s golden era.
 Their smiles.
 Their spinning around with arms outstretched.
 Their energy excited.
 Full acceptance and relief are felt.
 All it takes is playing the late Eddie Kendrick’s gospel fueled “Friend of Mine.”
 Who knew?

 Deon Cole

 “He is really good,” says the woman with plunging braids sounding surprised as if a comedian/comedy writer/actor can actually deejay.
 Albeit Deon Cole is less Hollywood and more Chicago.
 Today.
-Take his tatted entire left arm sleeve.
+Take his tattooed entire left arm sleeve.
 Tats falling down his right bicep.
 Cole’s mixing is not impeccable as is his song selections.
 The deodorant/body wash spokesman knows his music.
 Be Afro, Soulfreakah’s “A Cure for Heartache” that makes perfect two-stepping in the warm embrace of the sun’s rays, boogie to the perfect summer anthem Crackazat’s “Fly Away,” never tire of the Yoruba classic, Afefe Iku’s “Mirror Dance” and sing along to the anthem, Lil Louis featuring Chinahblac’s “Fable” (The Director’s Cut Classic Club Mix) that brings cheers and widespread commotion when Christoper Cross sings “Fly Like The Wind.”
 “Where’s da freaks?”
 MC Vega steps to the microphone and announces Cole’s newly recorded project.
 “Yep, he makes records now,” Louie teases.
 The only questionable tune playing is Kenny Bobien singing “Old Landmark” that goes way back.
 Where did the Joe Claussell’s Mission For Today Vocal Mix come from?
 What was the Average Joe actor thinking?
 Oh well, church time.

 “Eve-ry bo-dy clap your hands.”
 New Jersey’s Bobien commands.
 Survey a sea of multi-hue appendages soul-clapping in the air.
 And that’s not even the WTF moment.

 That moment comes courtesy when the music stops.
 The Blackish alum is set to exit stage left.
 When boom!
 The music starts.
 Surprise!
 Nirvana’s “Smells Like Teen Spirit” blasts from the arena size sound cabinets.
-Subwoofers emitting wobbles and sonic booms.
+Subwoofers emit wobbles and sonic booms.
 Out comes the head bangers.
 Their fists in the air.
 Their bodies thrusting vertically.
 Wow!
 This is a whole vibe.

 Above the full length bar, march up the stairs onto the upper platform where a hovering drone records the moment.
 Standing on the factitious structure provides aerial views of the action taking place below.
 Where onstage the transition from Roseland/Chicago to Sunset Park/Brooklyn comes full circle.